 This core course addresses the foundations of education and professional studies.
 Starting with the moment of practice (when a teacher in front of a class decides what to do), the course addresses six questions in different courses across three teaching blocks, intentionally interspersed with school experience.
-1. What is knowledge?
+I. What is knowledge?
 (The intended curriculum and CAPS; Debates on knowledge; Curriculum theory.)
 2. What is pedagogy?
 (Curriculum and pedagogy; Teaching for learning; Authentic learning environments.)
 3. How do we understand learners and learning?
 (Learning and development; Social positioning of learners and social justice; Inclusive Education and barriers to learning.)
 4. How do we understand teachers and teaching?
 (Ethical decision-making; Teacher professionalism and professional learning communities.)
 5. How do we understand schools and the contexts within which we teach?
 (Schooling in South Africa; The policy context, SACE.)
 6. How do we understand the relationship between language, literacy and learning?
 (Language and literacy development; Language and literacy across the curriculum.)

 DP requirements: Submission and satisfactory completion of all assignments.

 Assessment: Assignments and tests count 100%.

-EDN3201W ENGLISH IP 8 NQF credits at HEQSF level 7 Convener: Associate Professor R Kapp Course entry requirements: Acceptance for a PGCE.
-Course outline: The course covers the basic theories and practices of how to teach English as a home language to the Intermediate Phase, grades 4 to 7.
+EDN3201W ENGLISH IP

+The course covers the basic theories and practices of how to teach English as a home language to the Intermediate Phase, grades 4 to 7.
 While the course is embedded in theoretical contexts and subject content of home language acquisition and teaching, there will also be a focus (in lectures, class presentations and assignments) on the applied, practical and creative aspects of teaching home language English in a South African context.

 DP requirements: At least 80% attendance record and submission of all assignments and projects.
 Assessment: A course examination which counts for 50% is optional per course.
-Assignments and projects count for the remainder, or 100%.
+Assignments and projects count for the remainder or 100%